 - Sea Salt – I always add a bit to help balance the sweetness and bring all the flavors together

 - Coconut Sugar or Maple Sugar – use your choice of unrefined, natural sweetener.
 To keep this recipe coconut-free, opt for the maple sugar.
-The main difference is in the color, with the maple sugar snickerdoodles being a bit lighter.
+The main difference is the color, with the maple sugar snickerdoodles being a bit lighter.

 - Palm Shortening – for a buttery flavor and soft texture, without the dairy.
 This fat is coconut-free and adds moisture.
 It helps create the soft and fluffy, almost cake-like interior texture and slight outer crisp of these oil-free, dairy-free snickerdoodle cookies.
 Oils will not work as a substitute.